cf-tdd

 Enforces test-driven development: RED, GREEN, REFACTOR.

-The cf-tdd skill automatically activates when you're writing new code.
+The cf-tdd skill automatically activates when you're writing new code or refactoring existing code.
 It enforces the test-driven development (TDD) discipline: write a failing test first, implement minimal code to pass it, then refactor.

 When It Activates